Happiness is always an inside job

 By doing so, life suddenly becomes much easier.
 We stop beating ourselves up AND allowing things outside our control to determine our happiness.
 It means we can be happy right now, right where we are, regardless of whatever else is going on in our lives.

 Talking to clients about the two “a” words over the years, we’ve noticed that many equate them with liking what’s going on.
 And that’s not what they mean at all.
-It’s simply that you’ve become neutral, not letting them control your happiness.
-By not fighting them, they lose their power over you and so you feel happy and in control.
+It’s simply about being neutral about them, not letting them control our happiness.
+As soon as we stop fighting they lose their power over us, leaving us feeling much happier and, more importantly, back in control.

-And remember that it doesn’t stop you from taking steps to change the things you wouldn’t choose PROVIDED they are yours to change.
+And remember that this doesn’t stop us from taking steps to change the things we wouldn’t choose PROVIDED they are ours to change.

-Happiness is our natural state just look at animals, babies and young children.
-It’s an inexhaustible energy source for you and, indirectly, for those around you.
+Happiness is our natural state, just look at animals, babies and young children.
+It’s an inexhaustible energy source for each of us and, indirectly, for those around us.
 Even better, it has a long list of health benefits including increased longevity.
 Many seek it for years but in the wrong place.
-It’s so close but we don’t see it.
+It’s so close but we just don’t see it.